ryndovaira/treatment-chatbot/diabetes_chatbot_project_plan.md

 - **Cloud Backup**:
    - Prepare for fine-tuning on **Google Vertex AI**.
 - **Steps**:
-   - Load base LLaMA 3 8B model.
+    - Load the base LLaMA model (configurable version) for fine-tuning.
     - Train on **mock private data** for personalization.
     - Validate fine-tuning performance with lm-evaluation-harness.
-    - Load the base LLaMA model (configurable version) for fine-tuning.

 ---